 Mr. Ratterree is a senior banking executive with more than 30 years of experience.
 He earned a degree from the Graduate School of Banking at Louisiana State University as well as a BS Degree in Finance and Marketing from the University of South Carolina.
 In 2021 he relocated to his hometown of Columbia and joined United Bank as senior vice president.
 The father to two young men, Jay emphasizes being involved and open communication with his children.
 He believes that “investing in people equals infinite returns” and feels the philosophy helped his sons be successful in their lives and careers.
 An avid sports fan, Jay coached many of his son’s teams and served as the PA announcer for Furman baseball and women’s basketball.”

-Mr. Shain is The Post and Courier's Columbia bureau chief where he oversees a reporting team and heads expansion of South Carolina's largest newspaper into Columbia and Myrtle Beach.
-He has worked as a reporter and editor at newspapers in Myrtle Beach, Charlotte and Columbia covering a range of beats including the military, sports, consumer news and politics.
+Mr. Shain is the Special Assistant to the President at the University of South Carolina.
+Prior to his work at USC, Mr. Shain was the Columbia Bureau Chief for The Post and Courier.
+He has worked as a reporter and editor at newspapers in Myrtle Beach, Charlotte, and Columbia covering a range of beats including the military, sports, consumer news, and politics.
 Mr. Shain started a weekend backpack food program at his daughter’s school and he volunteers at the Washington Street United Methodist Church soup kitchen.

 Dr. Sumter is double board certified in Family Medicine and Sleep Medicine.
 He graduated from the Medical University of South Carolina with a medical degree in 2012, completed a Family Medicine residency at USC-Palmetto Health Richland in 2015, and completed a fellowship in Sleep Medicine at the University of Michigan in 2016.
 Dr. Sumter is a single father who resides in Columbia, SC.
 He enjoys exploring nature and parks with his daughter.
 Dr. Sumter enjoys guiding his daughter through exploring her environment, self-discovery, and learning by doing.
 His parenting philosophy is that “parenting is similar to gardening; we must always nurture and occasionally prune.”
 He also loves to cook, particularly seafood.
 He often hosts dinner parties at his home for his extended family.